How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Limitations and Threats to Validity

-\textit{Construct validity:} Our study relied on self-reported personality data using the IPIP NEO-50 test, which, while well-validated, may be susceptible to response bias or self-perception inaccuracies.
-Although the five-factor model of personality offers a robust framework, certain nuances of behavior relevant to SE such as team adaptability or creative problem-solving may not be fully captured by these generic constructs.
-Similarly, cognitive capability was assessed using a grammatical reasoning test, which emphasizes verbal reasoning and may not fully represent the multifaceted nature of reasoning used in software development (e.g., algorithmic, or debugging reasoning).
+\textit{Construct validity:} Personality was measured using the IPIP-NEO-50, a widely used and validated self-report instrument.
+As with all self-reported measures, responses may be affected by self-perception bias.
+Although the FFM provides a robust framework, it captures broad traits and may not fully reflect task-specific behaviors relevant to SE.
+Cognitive capability was assessed using a grammatical reasoning test, which emphasizes verbal reasoning and does not directly capture other forms of reasoning used in software development (e.g., algorithmic or debugging reasoning).
+To address this, applied problem solving was assessed separately using coding and logical-reasoning tasks, as described in the Section \ref{coding_logical_questions}.

-\textit{Internal validity:} Causal relationships between personality traits, cognitive capability, and problem-solving cannot be inferred from the correlational design.
-While significant associations were identified, other unmeasured factors such as prior programming experience, educational background, or stress levels during testing may have influenced both reasoning and problem-solving outcomes.
-The online data collection environment, though standardized, also introduced variability in participants’ testing conditions (e.g., device type, focus level, or potential distractions).
+\textit{Internal validity:} The study employed a correlational design; therefore, causal relationships between personality, cognitive capability, and problem-solving accuracy cannot be inferred.
+Although statistically significant associations were observed, unmeasured factors such as prior exposure to similar tasks, or individual test-taking strategies may have influenced outcomes.
+Given the language-dependent nature of the grammatical reasoning task, variation in English proficiency among non-native participants, although generally reported as native-like or advanced, may have affected their reasoning accuracy.
+English proficiency was self-reported and not controlled for in the analysis.

-\textit{External validity:} The sample included 40 software practitioners and 40 SE students, representing diverse geographic regions but limited primarily to English-speaking or technology-proficient populations.
-Hence, the results may not generalize to broader populations of software practitioners or students from different linguistic or cultural backgrounds, where reasoning strategies or communication norms may differ.
-Moreover, the practitioner group spanned multiple roles and domains, and variations in professional experience depth or task type were not controlled, which may have introduced heterogeneity into the comparisons.

-\textit{Statistical conclusion validity: }The analyses used descriptive and correlational methods rather than inferential modeling or regression-based control for confounds.
-While Pearson correlations provided initial insights into relationships, they do not account for interaction effects among personality traits, cognition, and problem-solving performance.
-Future studies could adopt multi-level or structural equation modeling approaches to better capture these complex dependencies.
-Nonetheless, all analytical steps were transparently documented and reproducible, ensuring traceability of statistical findings.
-These limitations do not undermine the value of our findings but rather highlight the need for more nuanced, multi-method research.
-Future work could replicate the design with larger, more balanced samples, incorporate behavioral or physiological measures of reasoning, and explore the longitudinal evolution of cognitive-personality dynamics across educational and professional transitions in SE.